Jabotinsky matrix: Definition

-When $f(0) = 0$, $\mathbf B(f)$ becomes an infinite lower triangular matrix whose the entries are given by ordinary Bell polynomials evaluated at the coefficients of $f$.
-This is why $\mathbf B(f)$ is oftentimes referred to as a Bell matrix.
+When $f(0) = 0$, $\mathbf B(f)$ becomes an infinite lower triangular matrix whose entries are given by ordinary Bell polynomials evaluated at the coefficients of $f$.
+This is why $\mathbf B(f)$ is sometimes referred to as a Bell matrix.

 History

 Jabotinsky matrices have a long history, and were perhaps used for the first time in the context of iteration theory by Albert A. Bennett in 1915.
 Jabotinsky later pursued Bennett's research and applied them to Faber polynomials.
-Jabotinsky matrices were popularized during the 70s by Louis Comtet's book Advanced Combinatorics, where he referred to them as iteration matrices, which is a denomination also sometimes used nowadays.
-This article's denomination appeared later' and notably used by Donald Knuth.
+Jabotinsky matrices were popularized during the 70s by Louis Comtet's book Advanced Combinatorics, where he referred to them as iteration matrices (which is a denomination also sometimes used nowadays).
+This article's denomination appeared later'.
+Donald Knuth uses the name convolution matrix.